OscarFawcett/Graph_Clustering/README.md

 4) Recalculate the positions of the centroids to be in the center of their associated nodes.
 5) Repeat steps (3) and (4) until no changes are made.

-Once the graph has been embedded into a lower-dimensional space where distance measures can be calculated, kmeans is an easy-to-use method that only requires a preset number of clusters to calculate.
+Once the graph has been embedded into a lower-dimensional space where distance measures can be calculated, k-means is an easy-to-use method that only requires a preset number of clusters to calculate.
 However, determining the best method to embed the graph tends to be the tricky part.
-There are also other adaptations of kmeans to graphs, such as the algorithms proposed by Sami Sieranoja & Pasi Fränti [3].
+There are also other adaptations of k-means to graphs, such as the algorithms proposed by Sami Sieranoja & Pasi Fränti [3].

 ## Ncut

 The normalized spectral clustering method relies on two things: the Laplacian matrix, which is a transformation of the adjacency matrix discussed earlier, and eigenvalues, which are special scalars associated with a given matrix.
-It will then use the kmeans algorithm to cluster using the gathered eigenvalues, so in a sense ncut is a special case of kmeans.
+It will then use the k-means algorithm to cluster using the gathered eigenvalues, so in a sense ncut is a special case of k-means.
 The basic algorithm for ncut can be described as follows:

 1) Compute the Laplacian matrix $L$.
 2) Compute the normalized Laplacian matrix $L$<sub>norm</sub>.